Back to Blog

 comment="Allow WireGuard Devices to Home LAN"

-ROUTEROSFirewall Forward Rules - IPv6
+Firewall Forward Rules - IPv6 routeros

 # Allow VPN clients all outbound IPv6 traffic